· July 2, 2026

 This practice takes 90 seconds.
 It belongs before your nightly progesterone, or any BHRT dose.

-Sit or lie down.
-Place one hand on your sternum, one on your lower belly.
+- Sit or lie down.
+Place one hand on your sternum, one hand on your lower belly.

-Notice where tension doesn’t release — that’s the cortisol load the progesterone is landing into.
+- Notice where tension doesn’t release.
+That’s the cortisol load the progesterone is about to land into.

-Slow exhales activate the parasympathetic branch and reduce the sympathetic load the hormone lands into.
-That margin compounds over time.
-The question it asks is also worth answering daily: is this system ready to receive what I’m about to give it?
+Slow exhales activate the parasympathetic branch and reduce the sympathetic load the hormone lands into — margin that compounds over time, one dose at a time.

 What Working With Me Looks Like For This